vertueux/smov/README.md

   // You can end the program manually. end_program();
 }
-// This will is every 500ms (But you can change the timeout at DECLARE_STATE_NODE_CLASS). void State::on_loop() {}
+// This is called every 500ms (But you can change the timeout at DECLARE_STATE_NODE_CLASS). void State::on_loop() {}

 // This is called when the program gets shutdown.